 If you like weird games to play at the table, this one can satisfy your urge.
 Give everyone strips of paper and the same coloured pen.
 Pick a person to ask a question for everyone to scribble down an answer.
 Collect the answers and jumble them up.

 The goal of the game is to match each answer to other people in the group; each correct match wins a point.
 Questions can be anything from the superhero powers you want to have, a famous person you’d like to meet, who in the group they’d like to kiss – the more weird the question, the better!

-You need 6 to 10 players for effective play and a set of index cards with a letter written on one side each: M for murderer, D for detective and V for victim.
+You need six to ten players for effective play and a set of index cards with a letter written on one side each: M for murderer, D for detective and V for victim.
 There should be one M, one D and plenty of V. Shuffle them in the hat, then get everyone to draw a card, making sure no one shows their card to anybody.

 If you’re the murderer, the game begins when you “kill” someone by giving them a subtle wink.
 If the player chosen is the victim, they must die by laying their head on the tabletop.
 The detective needs to work out quickly who the murderer is before everyone is killed.
 The game ends either when the murderer is caught or when everyone is dead.

 This game takes a bit of advanced planning and relies on your guests having Facebook accounts.
 If you’re the host, take some time going through their profiles to find weird status updates from years ago.
 If your guests don’t post statuses, then look for something strange they might’ve posted on their feed.
 Type these out (leaving off the names), print them and have everyone at the dinner guess who wrote what.

 You will need strips of paper, two notepads and pens.
 Ask everyone to write ten phrases, objects, nouns, and people, etc, then mix up their papers in a bowl.
 Split everyone into pairs or equal teams.